vcgarnica/SNB_window_pane/README.md

 #  Leveraging window-pane analysis with environmental factor loadings of genotype-by-environment interaction to identify high-resolution weather-based variables associated with plant disease

 ## Citation
-This is the source code for our publication submitted to *Agricultural and Forest Meteorology*:

 ```
 @article{garnica202x,